Everest Expedition

 |

-| Fly to Lukla and begin your trek with a gentle walk to Phakding.
+Flight to Lukla and begin the Everest approach trek with the first day's walk to Phakding.

 4